PEACHTREE BATTLE – mini-series

 ELEVATOR PITCH: Based on the books of Jack Watts’ “Moon Series,” this six-season medical/cop drama, pits the elite South against the seedy underworld of the Cajun Mafia and New World Order.
 The series is set to the backdrop of Celebrate Recovery, a Christian twelve-step program designed to facilitate recovery from a wide variety of troubling behavior patterns.
-Once a homicide occurs, and a pregnant grafter named Lulu Bobo comes to town, lives unravel in the quaint suburb of Peachtree Battle.
+Once a homicide occurs, and a pregnant grifter named Lulu Bobo comes into town, lives quickly unravel in the quaint suburb of Peachtree Battle.
 Come inside Sardis Methodist Church, as we follow these exotic, eccentric, and quirky characters who may surprise you, intrigue you…and even try to kill you.

-LONGLINE— In this Fargo-esque series from the South, nothing is as it appears to be in this unpredictable, idiosyncratic series about the small southern metropolis of Peachtree, Georgia.
+LONGLINE— In this Fargo-esque series from the South, nothing is as it appears to be in this unpredictable, idiosyncratic series about the small southern metropolis of Peachtree Battle, Georgia.
 A homicide, which appears to be an accident, looms large in this affluent suburb—the center of its celestial universe being two locations— the Peachtree Battle Medical Center and Sardis Methodist Celebrate Recovery program, a faith-based addiction group concerned with all addictions.
 Each episode will contain flashbacks, CR meetings and visits to urgent care, as the characters start to peel away their layers of mischief and mayhem… until no one is left unblemished.
 A cycle of mistrust, addiction, avarice, manipulation, malevolence and mystery layers each episode.

-SEASON ONE: Every month, the full moon brings the “crazies” out, creating chaos at the Peachtree Battle Medical Center emergency room, where our leads, alcoholic, sex-addicted Dr. Marla-Dean Bennington and Soap-Opera handsome, philanderer, Dr. Luke Easton run the show, with help from Tiger Mom/Charge Nurse Melissa Gordon whose son is in rehab for opiod abuse.
+SEASON ONE: Every month, the full moon brings the “crazies” out, creating chaos at the Peachtree Battle Medical Center emergency room, where our leads, alcoholic, sex-addicted Dr. Marla-Dean Bennington and Soap-Opera handsome, philanderer, Dr. Luke Easton run the show, with help from Tiger Mom/Charge Nurse Melissa Gordon whose son is in rehab for opioid abuse.

 On this night, there’s Ringman, an overambitious Viagra user with a sex toy issue; a thwarted teen, who lit himself on fire because of unrequited love; an 80 year old crack addict, and finally, a delusional, conspiracy-driven disgruntled ex-Wells Fargo employee named Terrance Bruce who complains that his constipation will result in colon cancer.
 How he eventually “takes care of his business,” prompts the hospital and the police to seek him out for a psychological evaluation.
 Terrance firmly believes he’s been targeted for assassination because of “what he knows” about the President and the New World Order.
 His survival is imperative, and he will do anything to “save the United States”—hero that he is.